DanielEgan/ContainerTraining/README.md

 - Publishing the container to ACR (Azure Container Registry)
 - Deploy the container using a web app in azure
 - Setting up Continuous Deployment for your container in a Web App
-- Running the container in Azure using ACI (Azure Container Service)
+- Running the container in Azure using ACI (Azure Container Instance)
 - Running the container as part of a cluster using AKS (Azure Kubernetes Service)

 We will be pulling together a mixture of hands on labs from the docs and HOLs in this document that will walk you through these steps with commentary.